Marte Monsen

-Marte Monsen (born 27 January 2000) is a Norwegian alpine skier.
+Marte Monsen (born 27 January 2000) is a Norwegian World Cup alpine ski racer.

 Career

-She competed at the 2017, 2018 and 2019 World Junior Alpine Skiing Championships, and of the twelve events in total, her best outing was the 2018 giant slalom event where she finished fifth.
+She competed at the 2017, 2018, and 2019 Junior World Championships; of the twelve events in total, her best result was fifth in the giant slalom in 2018.

-She made her FIS Alpine Ski World Cup debut in December 2018 in Courchevel, but was disqualified, and failed to finish her next race as well as the 2019–2020 season opener in Sölden.
+Monsen made her World Cup debut in December 2018 in Courchevel, but was disqualified, and failed to finish her next race as well as the 2019–2020 season opener in Sölden.
 She collected her first World Cup points with a 26th place in the giant slalom in January 2020 in Sestriere.

-She represents the sports club Aron SK.
-She is a younger sister of Marcus Monsen.
+She represents the sports club Aron SK, and is a younger sister of Marcus Monsen.